Bringing home a chinchilla is exciting.

 And what do you know: there are a lot of helpful blog posts right here!
 I have a dedicated blog post or YouTube Video explaining almost every question I just recommended asking.

 Simply use the search bar in the top right corner to search the topic, like “how to get your chinchilla in and out of the cage,” and the results for my articles will appear.

 Now that we have the initial questions out of the way, it is time to move on to the next phase.

-To do this, I recommend keeping the car at a very cold temperature and running the air-conditioning.
+This means that you need to do your best to keep your chinchilla comfortable.
+To do this, I recommend keeping the car at a very cold temperature by running the air-conditioning.

 Now it is time to do the hardest step of them all.
+Wait and be patient.

 Boring, I know.

 However, this patience and waiting are huge for your chinchilla to begin to trust you.